-It’s widely known that the skin’s renewal cycle is approximately 28 days, so Sisley have designed La Cure as a protocol that capitalises on this timeline.
-It launched just days ago, but I was lucky enough to trial one pre-launch – and it couldn’t have come at a better time.
-In the early stages of the pandemic I got very busy in my bathroom, testing and trialling a lot of products.
+It’s widely known that the skin’s renewal cycle is approximately 28 days, so Sisley has designed La Cure as a protocol that capitalizes on this timeline.
+It launched just days ago, but I was lucky enough to try one pre-launch – and it couldn’t have come at a better time.
+In the early stages of the pandemic I got very busy in my bathroom, testing and trying a lot of products.
 I overdid it, resulting in a complexion that was a little red, irritated and dehydrated.
 So I stripped it right back and incorporated La Cure, and it’s safe to say I am converted.

 What is it?